 £5k for those employing under 10 people, and

-£10k for those employing 10+
+£10k for those employing 10+ people.

 This application is for independent, grass roots small businesses and social enterprises (not for profit) in the creative, cultural, leisure and hospitality sectors with a strong track record of locally inclusive practice.